- Q. What kind of test subjects are included in EJU?

 Because each university or school indicates which of these test courses need to be taken, you should confirm this in advance with the schools you wish to attend.

-Q. Is the EJU administered only in Japanese?
+Q. Is EJU administered only in Japanese?

 Q. Are collections of past EJU questions available for purchase?

 A. For each examination, several types of test questions are prepared for each subject.
-This is a measure related to time differences and other needs, because the EJU is administered both in Japan and overseas.
+This is a measure related to time differences and other needs, because EJU is administered both in Japan and overseas.

-A. There are no official references for the EJU.
+A. There are no official references for EJU.
 In addition, JASSO provides no introductions of any specific teaching materials for the exam.

 Examples of past questions may also be viewed at the following “Past exam questions” website page.